-Jennifer Hudson Upset That Kelsea Ballerini Is Joining ‘The Voice’ According To ‘Radar Online’
+Jennifer Hudson Upset That Kelsea Ballerini Is Joining ‘The Voice,’ According To ‘Radar Online’

 The insider also shared that Hudson constantly complains if she is not the center of attention and she doesn’t exactly treat the people around her with a ton of respect, either.

 “Jennifer is loud, obnoxious and she treats everyone like they are beneath her,” the source added.
-“During auditions she is already pulling the same crap that she did the last time by throwing shoes and such.”
+“During auditions, she is already pulling the same crap that she did the last time by throwing shoes and such.”

 It will be interesting to see how this season pans out.